-A structured and experiential group using mindfulness techniques and other meditation practices to reduce stress and to facilitate relaxation and well-being.
-Students will learn ways to be more present, aware and accepting of their experience, and they will have the opportunity to practice different types of mindfulness meditation each week.
+A structured and experiential group class using mindfulness techniques to reduce stress and to build relation and well-being skills.
+Students will learn ways to be more present, aware, accepting, and compassionate of their experiences.
+Students will have the opportunity to learn and engage in different types of mindfulness practices each week.

 Peace with Food

 Provides support for students in managing the struggle with the relationship with food, their bodies, and themselves.
 Primary focus is helping students understanding the function of the role of food in their lives, underlying emotional concerns, learning to name feelings, and alternative coping with feeling.

 A structured group that focuses on the needs of individuals with social and performance anxiety.
 CBT strategies will be employed as well as exposure exercises.
 Group topics include anxiety management, assertiveness and communication skills.